 When it comes to responsible sourcing, the concrete industry is leading other construction materials.
-Data from the Concrete Industry Sustainability Performance Report shows that 90% of all concrete is certified to BES 6001 Framework Standard for the Responsible Sourcing of Construction Products and of the production tonnage certified, 85% has achieved 'Very Good' or 'Excellent' performance rating.
+Data from the Concrete Industry Sustainability Performance Report shows that more than 91% of all concrete is certified to BES 6001 Framework Standard for the Responsible Sourcing of Construction Products and of the production tonnage certified, 90% has achieved 'Very Good' or 'Excellent' performance rating.

 The concrete industry is the first industry to link its sustainable construction strategy to BES 6001 and has produced a guidance document that supports the implementation of the standard.
 Designers can now easily source accredited material and gain maximum credits in sustainability assessment tools such as BREEAM.

 Because concrete is locally sourced it means that monitoring its supply chain and ensuring its adherence to environmental, social regulatory and legislative benchmarks is relatively straightforward.